ketkeearyamane/build-tool-examples/README.md

    ![GreetingPlugin class code which sets up the 'hello' task for Greeting Plugin](images/add_greeting_plugin_class.png)

-4. Configure the `GreetingPluginExtension` to set values for its properties.
+4. Configure the `GreetingPluginExtension` object to set values to its properties.

    ![Configuring properties for the GreetingPluginExtension object](images/configure_greeting_plugin.png)

-5. Add the `buildFile` function which configures the location for the "a.txt" and "b.txt" files.
+5. Add the `buildFile` function which configures the location for the _a.txt_ and _b.txt_ files.
 Apply the plugin using `apply<GreetingPlugin>()` at the top of your build file.

    ![Apply plugin command](images/apply_plugin.png)